flownative/flow-google-cloudstorage/README.md

 ## Installation

 The Flownative Google Cloud Storage connector is installed as a regular Flow package via Composer.
-For your existing project, simply include `flownative/google-cloudstorage` into the dependencies of your Flow or Neos distribution:
+Simply include `flownative/google-cloudstorage` into the dependencies of your Flow or Neos distribution:

 ```bash
 $ composer require flownative/google-cloudstorage